prontolabs/pronto-rubocop/README.md

 For example, if you add a method to a class with too many lines, the warning at the class level will not apply.

 This can be useful for legacy applications with a lot of RuboCop warnings, where you want to focus on the new code.

+When increasing the range, you will also catch warnings on lines that were not modified but are within the range of the modified lines.

+For example, if you set `range: 1`, you will catch warnings starting before the patched lines, but only if they are within 1 line.

 ## RuboCop versions